AI voice, synthetic speech company LOVO gets $4.5M pre-series A funding – TechCrunch

 “We plan on hiring heavily across all functions, from machine learning, artificial intelligence and product development to marketing and business development.
 The fund will also be allocated to securing resources such as GPUs and CPUs,” co-founder and chief operating officer Tom Lee told TechCrunch.

-LOVO, founded in November 2019, has 17 people including both co-founders, chief executive office Charlie Choi and COO Lee.
+LOVO, founded in November 2019, has 17 people, including both co-founders, chief executive office Charlie Choi and COO Lee.

 The company plans to double down on improving LOVO’s AI model, enhance its AI voices and develop a better product that surpasses any that exists in the current market, Lee said.